benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 ### What are call-by-name and call-by-value function parameters?

-Scala's default type of function parameters are _call-by-value_ parameters. _Call-by-value_ parameters are evaluated once, when a function is called.
+Scala's default type of function parameters are _call-by-value_ parameters. _Call-by-value_ parameters are evaluated once, when the function is called.

 _Call-by-name_ parameters are not evaluated when the function is called, but they are evaluated each time we use them in that function.
 You can think of _call-by-name_ parameters as a function with zero parameters (eg: `f: () => A`), but we don't need to write the empty parameter list.
 This is reflected in their syntax as well `f: => A`

 ### What is a trait in Scala?
+_“Interfaces that can provide concrete members.”_

 Traits are similar to Java interfaces.
 They can share methods and fields with classes and objects which extend a trait.
 As opposed to Java interfaces traits can hold implementations of methods and fields.